Andrew Everett

-Andrew Everett Wenkel (born July 9, 1992) better known by the ring name Andrew Everett, is an American professional wrestler best known for his time in Impact Wrestling, where he was a former Impact World Tag Team Champion.
-He's also wrestling for several independent promotions, including Pro Wrestling Guerrilla (PWG) and Evolve Wrestling.
+Drew Everett Wenkel (born July 9, 1992), better known by the ring name Andrew Everett, is an American professional wrestler.
+He is best known for his time in Impact Wrestling, where he became a one-time Impact World Tag Team Champion alongside DJZ.
+He has also wrestled for All Elite Wrestling, AAW Wrestling, Combat Zone Wrestling, Deadlock Pro-Wrestling, DEFY Wrestling, Game Changer Wrestling, Global Force Wrestling, Pro Wrestling Guerrilla, and Warrior Wrestling.

 Professional wrestling career

 Early career (2007−2015)

-Everett's father was one of the co-founders of OMEGA Championship Wrestling along with Jeff Hardy and Matt Hardy, who helped train him.
+Everett began his career under the masked persona of Chiva Kid; he unmasked in 2013.
 Everett has wrestled mostly on the independent circuit, appearing for promotions like OMEGA, Pro Wrestling Guerrilla (PWG), Combat Zone Wrestling (CZW), Global Force Wrestling (GFW) and Alternative Wrestling World (AWW).
 Internationally, Everett has wrestled for British promotion Revolution Pro Wrestling.

-Impact Wrestling (2015–2018, 2022)
+Impact Wrestling / Total Nonstop Action Wrestling (2015–2018, 2022, 2023, 2024)

 On October 4, 2015, at Bound for Glory, Everett made his Total Nonstop Action Wrestling (TNA) debut in an Ultimate X match for the TNA X Division Championship but fell short as the match was won by Tigre Uno.

 In April 2016, he made his return as a heel, interrupting a match between Trevor Lee, Eddie Edwards and DJZ, helping Lee, forming the stable known as The Helms Dynasty with Trevor Lee and Gregory Shane Helms.
 At One Night Only: Victory Road 2016, Everett defeated DJZ with help from Lee and Helms.
 He would then compete in a four-way match at Slammiversary for the TNA X Division Championship, in a losing effort.
 On the June 28 episode of Impact Wrestling, he participated in a battle royal to be the number one contender for the X Division Championship, but was eliminated by the winner Braxton Sutter.
 On the July 5 episode of Impact Wrestling, he participated in an Ultimate X match for the X Division Championship, in a losing effort.
 At Destination X, he lost a ladder match to be the number one contender to the X Division Championship.
 On the October 6 episode of Impact Wrestling, Everett and Lee teamed with Marshe Rockett in a Team X Gold match against DJZ, Braxton Sutter and Mandrews in a losing effort.